tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - The translation between the models of two bounded contexts requires a common language.
 - Use a well-documented shared language to express the necessary domain information as a common communication medium, translating as essential into and out of that language.
 - Published language is often combined with open-host service.
+- data must flow through those Services, in some language they can all understand.
+This language is a textual representation of the data, its a Data Interchange Language.
+There are currently several examples of such languages, like XML or JSON, and there are even more specific languages based on base languages like the mentioned XML or JSON.
+For example, a widely used specific XML representation of pharmaceutical data.

 ## separate ways